The Mohegan Tribal Council

 Sarah E. Harris, Vice Chairwoman

-Sarah Harris is currently serving her second term in the Tribal Council.
-Previously, she was an attorney at various law firms in the Washington DC area, representing Native American tribes, tribal entities and tribal organizations.
-She received a presidential appointment to serve as Chief of Staff to the Assistant Secretary of Indian Affairs and, prior to that, served as Special Assistant to the Solicitor in the Office of the Secretary of the US Department of the Interior.
+Sarah Harris is currently serving her second term on the Tribal Council.
+Previously, she was an attorney at various law firms in the Washington DC area representing Native American tribes, tribal entities, and tribal organizations.
+In 2013, she received a presidential appointment to serve as Chief of Staff to the Assistant Secretary of Indian Affairs and, prior to that, served as Special Assistant to the Solicitor in the Office of the Secretary of the US Department of the Interior.
 Harris earned her Juris Doctor from American University, Washington College of Law in 2005 and her Bachelor of Arts in Native American Studies from Dartmouth College in 2000.
 She currently serves a member of the Native American Visiting Committee, which advises the Dartmouth President on Native American issues at the College.
-In 2016, Harris was selected by the National Center for American Enterprise Development (NCAIED) as a “Native American 40 Under 40” award recipient for her contributions in business and her community.
-Harris resides in Norwich, Connecticut and is the proud mother of twins.
+In 2016, Harris was selected by the National Center for American Enterprise Development as a “Native American 40 Under 40” award recipient for her contributions in business and her community.
+Harris resides in Franklin, Connecticut, and is the proud mother of twins.

 Patricia A. LaPierre, Recording Secretary

 Thayne D. Hutchins Jr., Treasurer

 Thayne D. Hutchins, Jr. has served on the Tribal Council since 2007.
 He is well prepared for his position as Treasurer, having worked for six years in the finance department of the Mohegan Tribe.
 As a staff accountant, Hutchins’ business skills were employed in a variety of responsibilities, including the analysis and monitoring of the Tribe’s many financial concerns.
 Hutchins graduated Magna Cum Laude from Eastern Connecticut State University, holding a B.A. in Economics with a concentration in accounting.
-He is a board member of SECTER (Southeastern Connecticut Enterprise Region) and also serves on the Mohegan Gaming & Entertainment Audit Committee, and he is also on the Eastern Workforce Innovation Board (EWIB) where he serves as the Vice Chair.
-Hutchins resides in Hampton, Connecticut with his wife Angela and children Madeleine and Thayne.
+He is a board member of SECTER (Southeastern Connecticut Enterprise Region), he serves on the Mohegan Gaming & Entertainment Audit Committee, and he is also on the Eastern Workforce Innovation Board (EWIB) where he serves as the Vice Chair.
+Hutchins resides in Hampton, Connecticut, with his wife Angela and children Madeleine and Thayne.